AleksandraPestka/Weather_forecasting/README.md

 `put-your-code-here`

 ## Features
-List of features ready and TODOs for future development
+List of features ready:
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

-## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+* plotting a time series
+* plotting seasonal line plots
+* plotting density plot
+* plotting box and whisker plots
+* evaluating the best ARIMA model to the dataset
+* reviewing residual errors
+* making predictions for the new data

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project inspired by machine learning tutorials shared on the website: https://machinelearningmastery.com/start-here/

-## Contact
+## Authors
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Piotr Pigoń  and Aleksandra Pestka.